 - It’s recommended for some performances or speakers to have security present for the event.
-Consider hiring Communtiy Service Officers or VUPD through the Special Events Requests Form: https://police.vanderbilt.edu/units/speceventsrequest.php
+Consider hiring Community Service Officers or VUPD through the Special Events Requests Form.

 - Check with the artists or talent coming to campus to ensure their AV equipment needs are met.
 In addition, they may have special requirements for a green room or parking.
-Charges will apply for equipment rented through Events at Vanderbilt.
+Charges will apply for equipment rented through Student Centers.

 - Weapons and items resembling weapons are prohibited on Vanderbilt’s campus.
 Be sure to check with your Event Manager to complete the necessary paperwork if an event utilizes these types of items.

 - Events with flames or heat must comply with University fire regulations.
 Consult with your Event Manager if fire, heat, or cooking is involved in the event.

 - If recording video for an event is needed, please fill out the IT department’s Event Capture Request Form.